Endress+Hauser: Automated, configuration-specific documentation

 parson supports implementation

-As part of a preliminary project, Empolis Content Connect was selected as the technical system.
-It combines a knowledge graph for managing complex product data with a DITA-based CCMS.
+As part of a preliminary project, Empolis Content Connect was selected.
+The system combines a knowledge graph for managing complex product data with a DITA-based CCMS.

 parson supported Endress+Hauser in implementing Empolis Content Connect across the entire content and data chain — from product modeling to publication.